 Do you want to mail out large quantities of postcards, newsletters, catalogs, or other printed pieces that are generally identical in content?
 Then “Bulk Mailings” or “Standard Mail” is what you want.
 Trust us, navigating the Post Office’s requirements can be daunting and expensive, so hire us, the experts.

-Since 1992, Print & Copy Factory has provided bulk mailing services, using the highest quality mailing and sorting software, which increases mail deliverability.
+Since 1992, Print & Copy Factory has provided bulk mailing services (also known as Third Class Mail, or Marketing Mail), using the highest quality mailing and sorting software, which increases mail deliverability.
 We navigate complex postal regulations and achieve the lowest postage rates possible.
 Print & Copy Factory maintains a direct mail bulk rate permit at no cost for general usage if you hire us to print, as well as provide mailing services for you.

 The most common type of bulk mail is called "Standard Class" (it used to be called "Third Class").
 Most advertising mail, newsletters, etc. are sent using Standard Class.